HeatherAn/recommended-coding-practices/10-Using-Git-With-Branches.md

 ## Common branch aliases

-- When working on a code by **yourself**, aside the *local main* and the **origin** (actually **origin/main** branch as seen when doing `git branch --all`), you can create other branches for specific tasks related to the development of the code.
+- When working on a code by **yourself**, aside the *local main* and the origin *remote main* branch (actually `origin/main` branch as seen when doing `git branch --all`), you can create other branches for specific tasks related to the development of the code.
 When creating new branches, choose short names, such as **testing** (to perform the testing of code), **issue_X** (with **X** being the number of a specific issue), etc.

 - When working in **collaboration** with others, there will be a main repository (usually referred to as the **upstream** *remote* Github repository).
-And each collaborator will have its own "copy" of this main repository *locally* (the **main** branch in each collaborator's *local* directory where Git has been initialized).
+And each collaborator will have its own "copy" of this main repository *locally* (the *main* branch in each collaborator's *local* directory where Git has been initialized).
 Each collaborator can create other branches *locally* and *remotely*; and some of those branches can even be accessed by more than one collaborator (in case they work together on a specific task).
-The team should make a proper design of what branches will be created as a team, what branches will be worked on individually, and even define responsibilities to which team member will be accepting merges between branches.
+The team should make a proper design of what branches will be created as a team, what branches will be worked on individually, when branches will be merged to the **upstream** *remote* -usually the *remote main*- branch, and even define responsibilities as to which team member will be reviewing and accepting merges between branches.

 ________________